zenml-io/zenml-projects/zencoder/README.md

 - [x] Create a funtioning data generation pipeline (initial dataset with the core [ZenML repo](https://github.com/zenml-io/zenml) scraped and pushed [here](https://huggingface.co/datasets/htahir1/zenml-codegen-v1))
 - [ ] Curate a set of 5-10 repositories that are using the ZenML latest syntax and use data generation pipeline to push dataset to HuggingFace.
 - [ ] Create a functioning training pipeline
-- [ ] Create a Dockerfile for the training pipeline with all requirements installed including ZenML, torch, CUDA etc
+- [ ] Create a Dockerfile for the training pipeline with all requirements installed including ZenML, torch, CUDA etc. CUrrently I am having trouble creating this in this [config file](configs/finetune.yaml).
+Probably might make sense to create a docker imag with the right CUDA and requirements including ZenML.
+See here: https://sdkdocs.zenml.io/0.54.0/integration_code_docs/integrations-aws/#zenml.integrations.aws.flavors.sagemaker_step_operator_flavor.SagemakerStepOperatorSettings
 - [ ] Tests trained model on various metrics
 - [ ] Deploy the model on a [HuggingFace inference endpoint](https://ui.endpoints.huggingface.co/welcome) and use it in the [VS Code Extension](https://github.com/huggingface/llm-vscode#installation)